desmos-labs/desmos-contracts/contracts/remarkables/README.md

 ```

 ### UpdateRarityMintFees
-Allows the admin to change the mint fees to the target rarity level.
+Allows the admin to change the mint fees of a target rarity level.
 * `rarity_level`: Level of the target rarity to be updated mint fees;
 * `new_fees`: Fees which replace the old mint fees.